williamouyang/okta.github.io/docs/api/rest/authn.md

 }
 ~~~

-Here the app needs to obtain the previous password and new password from the user, and POST them to the /api/v1/authn/credentials/change_password endpoint.
+Next, the app obtains the previous password and new password from the user, and POSTs them to the /api/v1/authn/credentials/change_password endpoint.

 ##### Request Example
 {:.api .api-request .api-request-example}